-On the other hand, The Freestyle really is so uniquely versatile, so capable of playing its part in so many home scenarios and locations, that it really does deserve to be seen as multiple products rolled into one.
+On the other hand, The Freestyle really is so uniquely versatile, so capable of playing its part in so many home scenarios and locations, and so different to every one of the hundreds of projectors we've reviewed previously, that it really does deserve to be seen as multiple products rolled into one.
 At which point it perhaps becomes decent value for households willing to embrace the entirety of what it can do.

 Anyone expecting The Freestyle to be another boring rectangular projector box is in for a shock.
 For starters, the main bodywork is shaped like a small barrel – or a large can of baked beans, if that’s a better frame of reference for you.
 What’s more, the barrel section is mounted within an external frame using two hinged attachments, upon which the whole barrel can be rotated round through a full 180 degrees.

 This support frame sits on a circular base that supports the weight of the main projector with plenty of stability, no matter what angle the projector is resting at.